franzadrian/Vigilink-project/RENDER_DEPLOYMENT.md

    POSTGRES_PORT=5432
    POSTGRES_SSLMODE=require
    ```

-   **Database (if using Render PostgreSQL):**
-   - Render automatically provides these if you link the database
-   - Or manually set them from your Render database connection string
+   Get these values from your Neon dashboard at https://console.neon.tech

    **Application:**
    ```